entu/entulib/README.md

 entulib
 =======

-Library for authenticated access to Entu database
+Library for authenticated access to Entu database API

 ## 5 methods to please your application